jaseemuddinn/miniSearchEngine/README.md

 ## Contributing

 This project is in early development.
 If you encounter bugs or have suggestions, please feel free to contribute.

-See `PROMPT.md` for the project vision and features.